Yellow Wood Sorrel

 Wild Food Uses:

 The lemony flavor of this plant make it an excellent addition to salads.
 It is also good as a trail nibble.
 I find myself grabbing handfuls of it while I am out working in the yard.
+A delicious, lemony, thirst quenching, tea can be brewed from this plant.

 It should be noted that the lemony flavor of wood sorrel comes from the compound oxalic acid.
 This acid has been shown to exacerbate kidney troubles, rheumatism, and gout.
-I have rheumatoid arthritis, and I have eaten large quantities of wood sorrel with no ill effects.
+I have psoriatic arthritis, and I have eaten large quantities of wood sorrel with no ill effects.

 The following text is meant for informational purposes only.
 It is not meant to diagnose or treat any illness or injury.
 Always consult with a physician or other qualified medical care provider concerning the diagnosis and treatment of any illness or injury.